faaatemaaa/faaatemaaa.github.io/index.md

 undertaken several projects that have revolved around robotics and technology.
 These projects include

-1.  **A small robot that assists students and teachers in transferring books and supplements between school halls.**
+**1. A small robot that assists students and teachers in transferring
+    books and supplements between school halls.**

-2.  **A robot designed to detect and clean solar panels once a specific threshold of dustiness is reached.**
+**2. A robot designed to detect and clean solar panels once a specific
+    threshold of dustiness is reached.**

-3.  **A drone equipped with a First Aid Kit and 360 cameras to aid in critical situations such as wars, fires, and for emergency responders.**
+**3. A drone equipped with a First Aid Kit and 360 cameras to aid in
+    critical situations such as wars, fires, and for emergency responders.**